Poomon001/Open-AI-App/README.md

   - Other UI components
   - Deployment to Heroku
 - Extra
-  - Save responses if the user leaves or reloads the page
+  - Save responses if the user leaves or reloads the page (use local storage)

 ## Key Skills